owekhai/MTN---DATASET/README.md

 2. **Lower package subscription concideration**: State like Osun which is the dominant mode in customers, the results don't indicate a huge difference in the total revenue, There shoud be a lower package for average customers in the company in other to speed up the total revenue.

-3. **Investigate low customer ratings:** Further analysis is needed to understand why "Sim" has more Poor rate and same time more Excellent in "Customer Review", Explore customer feedback to identify areas for improvement.
-A deeper dive into the characteristics of customers giving low ratings might provide valuable insights.
+3. **Product Discount**: There should be discount price on the product like 5G Broadband Router and 4G Router in other to drive customers attention on them and increase the company's revenue

 4. **Product Importance Segmentation**:  Analyze the factors influencing "high importance" product classifications more closely.
 If this category corresponds to 5G and 5G Broadband Router products, they may be experiencing a different set of challenges that warrant further investigation.

 5. **Discount Optimization**: Understand the relationship between discounts and customer ratings.
 Test the impact of different discount strategies, potentially optimizing for higher ratings rather than just sales.

-6. **Discount on 5G Router and Subscription**: There should be discount price on this set product in other to drive customers attention on them and increase the company's revenue.
+6. **Investigate low customer ratings**: Further analysis is needed to understand why "Sim" has more Poor rate and same time more Excellent in "Customer Review", Explore customer feedback to identify areas for improvement.
+A deeper dive into the characteristics of customers giving low ratings might provide valuable insights.

 ### Limitations
 1. **Lack of detailed customer feedback data**: Customer feedback would significantly enhance understanding of the rating distributions and offer targeted ways to improve customer satisfaction.